-By September 2019, >160 applications for >260 uses from >260 applicants have been submitted and are at various stages of processing15.
-The Risk Assessment Committee (RAC) and the Socio-economic Committee (SEAC) have adopted final opinions for a substantial number of uses (>200) and sent them to the Commission for decision making.
+Meanwhile, the Risk Assessment Committee (RAC) and the Socio-economic Committee (SEAC) have adopted final opinions and the Commission issued decisions for a significant number of applications received12.
 With the conclusions of each of those evaluations communicated at ECHA's website, predictability of the authorisation process should be less of an issue.

-15 Up-to-date statistics on received applications at https://echa.europa.eu/received-applications
+12 Up-to-date statistics on received applications at https://echa.europa.eu/received-applications